-The Company is based in an office in Lantau, Hong Kong and operates from offices around the world including Texas, USA and Shanghai, China.
+The Company is based in an office in Lantau, Hong Kong and operates from offices around the world including Shanghai, China.
 To date the Company has not paid for the use of office space in Hong Kong or other locations.
-The Company is using a contract manufacturer and does not own or lease any manufacturing facilities.
+The Company is using contract manufacturers and does not own or lease any manufacturing facilities.
 The Company intends to use leased warehouse facilities in the future, if necessary.